If you’ve been following my articles about travel in Crete, you already know that I always suggest you discover Crete by car.

-Crafting your road trip in Crete: Plan the itinerary
+Crafting Your Road Trip in Crete: Plan the Itinerary

 Make yourself a cup of coffee, gather any travel companion, spread a good road map of Crete on the table, and keep my site open on your computer.

 - If you’re a beach fan, you’ll love exploring the coast of Crete.
-You can bookmark my beaches in Crete category, to have every article at hand, or directly visit this article including over 45 top beaches in Crete.
+You can bookmark my beaches in Crete, to have every article at hand, or directly visit this article including over 45 top beaches in Crete.
 I’ve also written dedicated articles for Crete’s popular beaches, such as Balos and Elafonisi.
 A guide to the south beaches, and a guide to the best beaches on Crete for naturists among many others.

 - For those of you into history and cultural experiences, check this guide to visit Knossos, as well as this unique article exploring the most beautiful archaeological sites on the island.
 Explore how to reach Crete’s historic monasteries and churches, or visit the museums.

 - If you’re interested in the local lifestyle and traditions, discover authentic Cretan villages that you will actually see on the road.
 Also, you can check the wines of the island.

 - For short itineraries to combine, these articles will prove super valuable: 1-3 days in Chania, 1-3 days in Rethymnon, 1-3 days in Heraklion, Ierapetra & Chrissi island.
 For a short but intense visit, check this 5 days in Crete plan.

-Chania West Crete Travel Guide: If you are looking for a stunning guide, written by a local, about how to tour and what to do in West Crete, check my e-book Chania and West Crete, you’ll get every detail you need to visit the area.
+Chania West Crete Travel Guide: If you are looking for a guide written by a local, about how to tour and what to do in West Crete, check my e-book Chania and West Crete, you’ll get every detail you need to visit the area.

 Now that you’ve more or less an idea of what cities, villages, and seaside resorts you want to include in your Crete itinerary, go ahead and book accommodation.

-Don’t forget to check or bookmark the following accommodation guides
+Don’t forget to check or bookmark the following accommodation guides:

-In my opinion, these are the best areas to stay
+In my opinion, these are the best areas to stay in Crete:

 - Chania region: Cape Akrotiri is a great place to stay because it has awesome beaches and it’s fairly close to the center.
 If you opt for a more romantic holiday, book a stay in the old town, there’re plenty of things to do!
-Check here the best places to stay in Chania.
+Check here for the best places to stay in Chania.